syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 The angle measurement annotation calculates the angle between three points and draws arc between three points.
 The angle of the annotation is displayed in the pop-up window.

-[PdfAngleMeasurementAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfAngleMeasurementAnnotation.html) class helps you to add angle measurement annotation to the page.
+[PdfAngleMeasurementAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfAngleMeasurementAnnotation.html) helps you to add angle measurement annotation to the page.

 {% tabs %}